Hitechcomputergeek/CasperReverse/writeup.md

 * [Duplicating the Signing](#tying-it-all-together)

-#Some Background
+## Some Background

 If you don't care about this and just want to get to the reversing click [here](#where-to-start).

 Snapchat is one of the most popular social media platforms available right now.
 Until a few years ago, their private API was also one of the least secure.
-It was trivial to reverse engineer and there were several people who did it successfully, most notably tlack with [SnapHax] (https://github.com/tlack/snaphax).
+It was trivial to reverse engineer and there were several people who did it successfully, most notably tlack with [SnapHax](https://github.com/tlack/snaphax).
 Snapchat initially retaliated with legal action, [threatening ](https://news.ycombinator.com/item?id=6083812) to sue tlack for his usage of the API (under [DMCA 1201](https://www.law.cornell.edu/uscode/text/17/1201)).
 It appears nothing ever came of the lawsuit, but Snapchat did eventually update their security.

 After Snapchat's security update their API apparently became much more difficult to reverse.
 The number of working 3rd party apps plumetted due to their increased security.
 In May of 2015 the first version of [Casper](https://casper.io) was released.
 This gave a new option to those who were frustrated with the standard Snapchat client and wanted more features.
 The developer of Casper, [Liam Cottle](liamcottle.com) decided to keep his findings about the reversing of Snapchat to himself.
 Considering Snapchat's past reactions to 3rd party applications this is reasonable.